stingalleman/awesome-audiovisual/README.md

 - [Chamsys MagicQ](https://chamsyslighting.com/) - MagiQ is a professional lighting software providing up to 64 Artnet universes for free.
 It includes powerful features like 2D/3D pixel mapping, effect generator, media server and visualizer.
 - [Depence²](https://www.syncronorm.com/products/depence2/overview/) - `⚠ not free` Depence² is a unique application, which combines the design and visualization process with the potential to control the real show.
 - [Dot2 software](https://www.malighting.com/downloads/products/dot2/) - Free, offline software for the Dot2 consoles.
 Includes Dot2 onPC and Dot2 3D.
-- [GrandMA2 software](https://www.malighting.com/downloads/products/grandma2/) - Free, offline software for the GrandMA2 lighting console.
+- [GrandMA2 software](https://www.malighting.com/downloads/products/grandma2/) - `⚠ freemium` Free, offline software for the GrandMA2 lighting console.
 Includes GrandMA2 OnPC and MA3D.
 Does not output DMX for free.
-- [GrandMA3 software](https://www.malighting.com/downloads/products/grandma3/) - Free, offline software for the **new** GrandMA3 lighting console.
+- [GrandMA3 software](https://www.malighting.com/downloads/products/grandma3/) - `⚠ freemium` Free, offline software for the **new** GrandMA3 lighting console.
 Includes GrandMA3 OnPC.
 Does not output DMX for free.
 - [ONYX](https://obsidiancontrol.com/onyx-technologies) - Modern lighting control system with alot of features.
 - [Open Lighting Architecture](https://www.openlighting.org/ola/) - A framework for lighting control information.
 Supports a range of protocols and over a dozen of USB devices.
 - [QLC+](https://www.qlcplus.org/) - QLC+ is a free and cross-platform software to control DMX or analog lighting systems like moving heads, dimmers, scanners etc.